plasma-group/pigi/packages/docs/src/gp-spec/src/01-state/merkle-interval-tree.rst

 Proof Verification
 ==================
-Verification of Merkle Index Tree proofs is relatively straightforward.
+Verification of Merkle Interval Tree proofs is relatively straightforward.
 Given a leaf node, the index of that leaf node within the Merkle tree, a proof consisting of a list `internal nodes`_, and the root of the tree:

 1. Compute the internal node that corresponds to the leaf node such that ``node.index = leaf.start`` and ``node.hash`` is the hash of the concatenation of ``leaf.start``, ``leaf.end``, and ``leaf.data``, in that order.
 2. For each element of the proof: